weakish/weakish.github.com/dive-into/typescript.md

 const identity = (x: number): number => { return x };
 const shortcut_of_identity = (x: number) => x; // return type inferred
 // Fat arrow is not just a syntax sugar for one liners,
-// it fix JavaScipt's dynamic scoping `this`. const higher_order = {
+// it fix JavaScript's dynamic scoping `this`. const higher_order = {
     count: 1,
     return_a_function: function() {